RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 With the data now in a DataFrame, we can begin the hard work of cleaning it up.
 We can do this nicely and tackle one column at a time.
 This is a lot of string processing and type conversion.
-A lot of this can be made easier by using regular expression pattern matching, which is a very big skill to add to your arsenal.
+A lot of this can be made easier by using regular expression pattern matching, which is a great skill to add to your arsenal.
 If you haven't used them before or are out of practice, go through `this tutorial <http://evc-cit.info/comsc020/python-regex-tutorial/>`_.

 **Instructors Note:** This would work well as a class project, where each team gets a column to transform.
-Everyone can then share their solution with everyone else, or if you don’t have enough students, then each team can take one or more columns.
+Everyone can then share their solution with everyone else, or if you don't have enough students, then each team can take one or more columns.